yamori813/Bulkloop_Cocoa_Apps_IOUSB/README.md

-This is Cypress EZ-USB FX2 test probram.
+This is Cypress EZ-USB FX2 test program.

 This code base on AN74505 by Cypress.